 “Starlink service is now active in Ukraine.
 More terminals en route,” Musk had posted on Twitter.

-Musk’s SpaceX has thousands of Starlink satellites in orbit, which allow the company to beam broadband services around Earth, without the need for fiber-optic cables.
+Musk’s SpaceX has thousands of Starlink satellites in orbit, allowing the company to beam broadband services around Earth without needing fiber-optic cables.

 The satellites could keep Ukraine online if its Internet infrastructure is damaged by Russia’s attack.

-Musk’s move came in response to a plea by Fedorov, also Ukraine’s Minister of Digital Transformation, who called for help as Ukraine fought off an invasion and sustained cyberattacks by Russian forces.
+Musk’s move came in response to a plea by Fedorov.
+Also Ukraine’s Minister of Digital Transformation called for help as Ukraine fought off an invasion and sustained cyberattacks by Russian forces.